 1. Determine the kind of immediate disaster you should be preparing for.

 If you are in earthquake prone areas, you should be ready to ensure that you and your family can survive earthquakes.
 If you are in flood prone areas then you need to study how you can be less vulnerable to flash floods.
-If you feel that a nuclear disaster is what you should be preparing for then you should go ahead and look into the matter of how you can live out such a holocaust.
+Do you live in tornado alley?
+Perhaps you feel that a nuclear disaster is what you should be preparing for then you should go ahead and look into the matter of how you can live out such a holocaust.
 Anyway no matter what disaster you prepare for, you will be gathering some basic supplies that are useful in any kind of disaster.

 2. Once you know what you are preparing for, you are now ready to move on to assessing how ready you are to survive it.